Popular Matchings in Complete Graphs: Introduction

+An interpretation of roommate instances with complete preference lists might be that each vertex finds every other vertex acceptable, or that being matched to any vertex is better than being unmatched, or that there is no outside option and the agents are all obliged to be matched within the market.
 Computational hardness for instances with complete lists has been investigated in various matching problems under preferences.
-An example is the three-sided stable matching problem with cyclic preferences: this involves three groups of participants, say, men, women, and dogs, where dogs have weakly ordered preferences over men only, men have preferences over women only, and finally, women only list the dogs.
-If these preferences are allowed to be incomplete, the problem of finding a {\em weakly} stable matching is known to be NP-complete~\cite{BM10}.
-It is one of the most intriguing open questions in stable matchings~\cite{Man2013,Woe13} as to whether the same problem becomes tractable when lists are complete.
+An example is the three-sided stable matching problem with cyclic preferences: this involves three groups of participants, say, men, women, and dogs, where dogs have strictly ordered preferences over men only, men have preferences over women only, and finally, women only list the dogs.
+If these preferences are allowed to be incomplete, the problem of finding a {\em weakly} stable matching is known to be $\NP$-complete~\cite{BM10}.
+Until very recently, it had been one of the most intriguing open questions in stable matchings~\cite{Man2013,Woe13} as to whether the same problem becomes tractable when lists are complete.
+Lam and Plaxton gave a hardness proof for complete preference lists very recently, disproving the published conjectures~\cite{LP19}.